Company | Market cap ($B) | Dividend Yield | P/E | P/B | |||

 Ticker Symbol | RY | |

-RBC corporate headquarters are in the Royal Bank Plaza, 200 Bay Street, Toronto.
-At the same time, its head office is in Place Ville-Marie, at University Street and René-Lévesque Boulevard in Montreal.
-It is one of the global systemically important banks.
-RBC is a Canadian bank, but its subsidiaries in the US and Caribbean countries offer personal banking services.
+Today, RBC's corporate headquarters stand proudly at the Royal Bank Plaza, 200 Bay Street, Toronto, while its head office is located at Place Ville-Marie, situated at the intersection of University Street and René-Lévesque Boulevard in Montreal.
+Renowned as one of the world's systemically important banks, RBC operates not only within Canada but also extends its reach through subsidiaries in the United States and Caribbean countries, offering a range of personal banking services.

 RBC’s modern corporate headquarters building in Toronto's financial district.